vincenzoml/SimpleITK-dotnet-quickstart/README.md

-# SimpleITK-FSharp-Example
+# SimpleITK dotnet quickstart

-A simple project to start developing applications using SimpleITK in FSharp
+A simple project to start developing applications using SimpleITK in CSharp or FSharp.

+Just clone the repository, copy the fsharp or csharp project, happy hacking.

+NOTE: this project is still in pre-alpha.